Welcome to today's edition of the Rush 24-7 podcast.

 And is that a taboo?

-You know what they say, folks, and I've I've mentioned this to you before.
+You know what they say, folks?

-Politics is just showbiz for the ugly.
+And I've mentioned this to you before, politics is just showbiz for the ugly.

-Now, startling don't don't go notes here.
+Snerdley, don't go notes here.

-Don't you know I'm just saying that it is look at what you can say about people compared to what you can't.
+Don't, you know, I'm just saying that it is, look at what you can say about people compared to what you can't.

-Look at what the left has said about George W. Bush, and nobody says that crosses the line.
+Look at what the left has said about George W. Bush.

 You can call him a liar.